regseb/playwright-ghost/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce

 <!-- Please include a minimal reproduction case.
 Otherwise, include any
-     information about how you're using Cronnor. -->
+     information about how you're using Playwright-ghost. -->

 ```JavaScript
     // Launch Playwright with plugins...